Merlin series 4: Production

 The production of a fourth series of Merlin was confirmed on 25 October 2010.
-Anthony Head confirmed that the show will air in September 2011.
-Series 4 will consist of 13 episodes.
+Anthony Head confirmed that the show would air in September 2011.
+Series 4 consists of 13 episodes.
 Colin Morgan said episodes would no longer be as stand-alone, "Each episode takes a progression as a piece of a jigsaw that has to be completed.
 There's no reverse going on."
 Due to the popularity of the show, Merlin was renewed for a fifth series.

 Casting

-Three days before the series finale Julian Jones the series creator stated that Colin Morgan, Bradley James, Katie McGrath, Angel Coulby, Anthony Head, and Richard Wilson are all contracted for multiple season and they would return as series regulars.
-John Hurt who narrated the show and plays the voice of the great dragon would also be upgraded back into a series regular after having a recurring role in season two.
-On 19 August 2011 Phil Davis was cast as the Gleeman.
-Nathaniel Parker and Charlene McKenna would also join the casting playing Agravaine and Lamia.
+Three days before the series finale, Julian Jones the series creator stated that Colin Morgan, Bradley James, Katie McGrath, Angel Coulby, Anthony Head, and Richard Wilson were all contracted for multiple seasons and would return as series regulars.
+John Hurt who narrated the show and plays the voice of the great dragon, was also upgrade back into a series regular after having a recurring role in season two.
+On 19 August 2011, Phil Davis was cast as the Gleeman.
+Nathaniel Parker and Charlene McKenna would also join the casting, playing Agravaine and Lamia respectively.
 James Callis joined that casting for the fourth episode as Julius Borden.
-Gemma Jones will play Cailleach the gatekeeper to the spirit world.
-Lindsay Duncan will appear in one episode playing the Queen of Annis.
+Gemma Jones was cast as Cailleach, the gatekeeper to the spirit world.
+Lindsay Duncan appears in one episode, playing the Queen of Annis.
 Steven Hartley also joined the casting as King Caerleon.
-Rupert Young will also return.
-Tom Hopper and Adetomiwa Edun confirmed that they will also return on their roles.
+Series regulars Rupert Young, Tom Hopper and Adetomiwa Edun also return.